 3. Connecting Your Data Sources

-After you’ve created a campaign, the next step is to connect the relevant data sources.
+After you’ve created a campaign, the next step is to connect the relevant data sources using a social media analytics tool.
 If you’re managing social media campaigns, this will automatically pull in data in real time from each platform.
-We currently have 60+ marketing integrations and are adding new ones each week.

 4. Choose Between Sending Reports or Creating a Dashboard

-5. Customizing Your Social Media Dashboard
+5. Customizing Your Social Media Report

 6. White Label Your Reports

-Although we’ve discussed automation in the section, a key piece that you'll want to keep doing manually is adding your own insights and commentary to the dashboard.
+Although we’ve discussed automation in the section, a key piece that you'll want to keep doing manually is adding your own insights and commentary to the report.
 This lets you highlight the results achieved that month, important KPIs, and your plans for next month.

 8. Create a Client Account